mavlink/mavlink-devguide/en/messages/README.md

 ## Vendor Specific Extensions (Dialects) {#dialects}

 MAVLink protocol-specific and vendor-specific messages (dialects) are stored in separate XML files.
-These often extend (include) the [common](../messages/common.md) messages.
+These often include the [common](../messages/common.md) message definition, extending it with needed vendor or protocol specific messages.

+> **Note** While a dialect can include any other message definition, care should be taken when including a definition file that includes another file (only a single level of nesting is tested).

+<span></span>
 > **Note** Vendor forks of MAVLink may contain messages that are not yet merged, and hence will not appear in this documentation.

 The human-readable forms of the vendor XML files are linked below: